virtual/100daysofcode/index.md

   - Day 08: Added svgs that appear based on the content
   - Day 09: Added pop-in animation, delay, and some more randomation; made more performant
   - Day 10: Added a bit more random sizing, hover effects and interactive note sounds using Tone JS
+- Sololearn
+  - Day 14: Python core

+## R4 Day 15: 2021-06-15 Tuesday

+Working through the final python project #3, started setting up the bar chart; also worked on a definition to center the category title when printing the given category object.

+## R4 Day 14: 2021-06-14 Monday

+Simple day of python on sololearn app

 ## R4 Day 13: 2021-06-13 Sunday